vlcn-io/vlcn-orm/content/blog/2022-06-17-focus-areas.md

 # Area 2: Exceeding ORM Expectations

 ORMs are leaving a bunch of scope on the table in terms of what they can unlock for users.
-See my draft "protocol for integrations" post.
+See my draft [protocol for integrations](https://github.com/tantaman/tantaman.github.io/blob/master/_drafts/2022-01-26-protocol-for-integrations.markdown) post.
-This focus is about moving into those and unlocking that value.
+This focus area is about moving into those and unlocking that value.

 - Reactive queries (post)
 - Extensions (schema definition language & codegen can be extended by third parties to support things like GraphQL, Thrift, Block Protocol, Feature Extraction, etc.)
 - Object, field & edge level permissions (post)
+- P2P Permissions (see Area 6)
 - Semantic types (see "these are not types" post)
 - Object binding (post)

-# Area 3: Portability
+# Area 3: Runtime Portability

 Local-first means that your business logic exists on the client, not the server.
-Existing on the client means you have multiple platforms and languages to target since users have a myriad of devices -- iOS, Android, Desktop, maybe TVs and other things if we become successful enough to be used there too.
+Existing on the client means you have multiple platforms and languages to target since users have a myriad of devices -- iOS, Android, Desktop, maybe TVs, edge devices and other things.

 The current proof of concept is implemented in TypeScript.
 This is a portability barrier for those that want to write fully native (e.g., swift/kotlin) apps.
-I currently see two directions:
+I currently see two options:
-1. Port all of the runtime components to `Rust` so we can compile native libraries in each target platform
+1. Port all of the runtime components to `Rust` so we can compile the runtime to native libraries in each target platform
-2. Do something crazy like writing the runtime in Wax and cross-compiling to Swift/Kotlin/TypeScript
+2. Do something crazy like writing the runtime in [Wax](https://github.com/LingDong-/wax) and cross-compiling to Swift/Kotlin/TypeScript

 I think (1) is the most reasonable, common and battle tested path.